SA5NNN/VLF-Receiver/README.md

 The varicaps are small transistor like items that does not require much current or space.
 The alternative to the varicaps are larger air capacitors costing several hundred euros to buy.
 The negative part is the DC needed over the varactors, we must have a capacitor in the circuit to block any DC from going into the antenna ferrite or we will be in big troubles!
-The DC block cap is not an issue in our circuit, so I think Paul’s choice of varactor is a stroke genius in this circuit.
+The DC block cap is not an issue in our circuit, so I think Paul’s choice of varactor is a stroke of genius in this circuit.
 It becomes very easy and small compared to the large heavy variable air capacitors normally used.
-The BB112 came in a set of three matched once and at a reasonable 9.25 Euro!
+The BB112 came in a set of three matched varicaps and at a reasonable 9.25 Euro!
 The actual value for the capacitance, 967 pF lies in the range of the varactors, so we should have no problem to tune for resonance at
 17.2 kHz as well as quite a few more frequencies if needed.